matteocourthoud/Machine-Learning-for-Economic-Analysis/README.md

 The exercise sessions are entirely coded in [Python](https://www.python.org/downloads/) on Jupyter Notebooks.
 Recommended free resources are the documentation of the Python library [scikit-learn](https://scikit-learn.org/) and Bruce Hansen's [Econometrics book](https://www.ssc.wisc.edu/~bhansen/econometrics/).

+The code is publicly available on Github: https://github.com/matteocourthoud/Machine-Learning-for-Economic-Analysis

 ### Pre-requisites